My On30 locomotive roster.

 L&SE #1: Porter 0-4-2T.
 DC.
 Acquisition #4.
 (Formerly Tioga Lumber).
 This one is currently damaged and out of service.

 L&SE #2: 2-6-0.
 DC.
 Acquisition #2.
-(Formerly Hawthorne Village)
+(Formerly Hawthorne Village).
+Mostly used for display.

 L&SE M-5: Gas-mechanical work motor.
 DC.
 Acquisition #5.
-(Milepost Models kit, Model Power Plymouth drive)
+(Milepost Models kit, Model Power Plymouth drive).

 L&SE M-10: Bachmann Rail Truck.
 Factory DCC.
+Acquisition #10.
 I got this one cheap because it wasn't in running condition; it had one or more broken gears, which is common with these models.
 I installed a replacement drive from Stan Shields, and now it runs quite well.
 I like the green color and the weathering, so I'll probably try to keep that and if possible just remove the RGS lettering from the side of the hood.
 I might convert it to a railbus eventually.

 L&SE #14 (tentative number): User-installed DCC.
+The smoothest runner of my Porters.

 L&SE #18: 0-4-2.
 Factory DCC.
 Acquisition #8.
 Purchased for excursion service.
+I use this mostly to run passenger trains on my mini layouts.

 Frazier Borate #11: Shay.
 DCC (Digitrax DH126PS decoder).
 Acquisition #1.
 (Formerly Pocahontas Lumber.)